Adolescent

 |

-causes teenage violence? they ask.
-How could kids from such normal
+violence? they ask.
+How could someone do such things?
+Well, just

-is a time when children start to use their newly developed powers of logical
+tends to burgeon in adolescence, a time when children start to use newly developed

-thinking to see for themselves whether the things theyve been told
+powers of logical thinking to see for themselves whether the things theyve

 true.